 • In the event that the University is closed early, employees will be notified when the official work day ends.
-Hourly employees wanting to be compensated for lost time are required to submit an absence request through Workday requesting a personal or vacation day.
+Hourly employees may be compensated for lost time are required to submit appropriate paperwork requesting an accrued personal or vacation day.